X

 • Letters of recommendation from teachers, employers, or mentors.

-• Identification documents (driver’s license, passport, or state ID).
+• Identification (driver’s license, passport, or state ID).

 • Payment method for application fees.